640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-Your child may come home with unhealed areas that still require dressing changes.
-You will be instructed on how to change dressings before you leave the hospital.
-It is not necessary to maintain a sterile environment for home dressing changes, but they should take place in as clean an area as possible.
+Your child may come home with unhealed areas that still need dressing changes.
+You will be trained on how to change dressings before you leave the hospital.
+You do not need to maintain a sterile environment for home dressing changes.
+But, care for the wound in as clean an area as possible.
 Whoever is doing the dressing change should:

 Wash hands well before and after changing the dressings.